francois-vincent/dbLoader/README.md

 logging, global variables, return values and other data conversions between levels.

 It is mandatory to have a new method each time you have to loop over a sub-record.
-This comes from the fact that naming of sub-records is done implicitely by the name of the formal parameter of the method.
+This comes from the fact that naming of sub-records is done implicitly by the name of the formal parameter of the method.

 ## API

-The module **dbMapLoader.py** defines 2 main classes `MapperSequencer` for mapping/sequencement and `Injector` for injection.
+The module **dbMapLoader.py** defines 2 main classes `MapperSequencer` for mapping/sequencing and `Injector` for injection.

 Typical usage of `MapperSequencer` is to create your own class derived from it.
 In this class you will define your mapping in `mapper` class variable.
 See _Mapping_ section above.
-You will also define your sequencement by writing a set of methods with a root method that starts the whole mapping/sequencer process.
+You will also define your sequencing by writing a set of methods with a root method that starts the whole mapping/sequencer process.
 See _Sequencer_ section above.

 Class `MapperSequencer` offers a set of methods that you use in your sequencer for checking, skipping or